-The suface of the estate drops back to 20ha of vines and yields per hectare are halved.
+The surface area of the estate is reduced to 16 hectares of vines and the yield per hectare is divided by two.
 The quality has never been so good, thanks to you for continuing to promote Swiss products, we are happy to work hard to offer you wines of pleasure and sharing.

 Let’s continue this beautiful story together.